C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 9. Defining a layout
 10. Being conscious of visual hierarchy

 Although this lesson will not deal with technicalities, it is important to understand how the above steps **articulate with source criticism**.
 When analyzing maps as historical sources, we start with basic questions: who produced the map, and when?
 In what purpose and for whom?
 What is the content of the map?
-How is the map content presented? **Some of these questions can be answered with the help of descriptive information on maps (as in 1c), of information contained in other sources, and with applying internal critique on the map content.** We should keep in mind, that the authors, cartographers and editors **(in short: the creators)** of maps have to make decisions in the course of map production to select particular features, objects or information to be represented in the map.
-They also need to follow conventions regarding map design, i.e. symbolism and styles developed over centuriesand especially since the 19th century.
+How is the map content presented? **Some of these questions can be answered with the help of descriptive information on maps (as in 1.b), of information contained in other sources, and with applying internal critique on the map content.** We should keep in mind, that the authors, cartographers and editors **(in short: the creators)** of maps have to make decisions in the course of map production to select particular features, objects or information to be represented in the map.
+They also need to follow conventions regarding map design, i.e. symbolism and styles developed over centuries and especially since the 19th century.
 Therefore, as the outcome of a chain of decisions, maps filter spatial reality and vehiculate specific perceptions.
 Thus, maps are media for categorizing, systematizing, levelling and stereotyping spatial features and individual characteristics of the objects depicted on them.
 They are based on the visual equation of different manifestations of the same phenomenon, arbitrarily set as a standard or group of characteristics.
 The choice of the area of space that can be seen on a map and the allocation of centres and peripheral locations are already connected.

 Watch the video [Reading maps: How to analyze a map](https://www.youtube.com/watch?v=kLSS1qIEOT8) (2min10).
 Take notes on what librarian Michelle LeBlanc calls “Big Ideas in Map Analysis” and write a checklist for yourself on what a perfect map should include.
 Keep this checklist and add to, or edit it as you go through this lesson: in the end you will have created your personal “Catalogue of Map Elements”. **If you need help, you can use [our own notes](/assets/docs/show-to-read-a-map.txt).**